OpenBubbles/docs/docs/Setup/pnr.md

 There are other ways to sideload on iOS on newer versions, follow this third-party guide to sideload a relay app and trollstore.

 https://np.reddit.com/r/sideloaded/comments/1debdgh/guide_how_to_sideload_on_ios_without_expiry/

-## More Methods
-Note: These methods/guides were made before OpenBubbles existed. https://docs.bluebubbles.app/server/advanced/registering-a-phone-number-with-your-imessage-account (OpenBubbles is not affiliated with BlueBubbles)

 ## DO NOT USE